webtactics/230405-eleventy-netlify-boilerplate/pages/contact.md

 ---
 layout: layouts/contact.njk
-title: Get in touch
+title: Get in touch with Gloucester Thai Massage
-metaDescription: This is a sample meta description.
-If one is not present in your page/post's front matter, the default metadata.description will be used instead.
+metaDescription: To book a massage please call Joy on 0411 447 704, use our booking page or email joy@gtmassage.com.au.
+Gloucester Thai Massage is located at Shop 2/78 Church St, Gloucester, 2422
 section: contact
 date: 2018-01-01
 permalink: /contact/